- Immunoglobulin M (IgM) is an antigen receptor on B cells and the first antibody produced in an immune response.

 - Its efficiency in combining with antigen is of particular importance until sufficient quantities of IgG antibody have been synthesized in the body.

-- It is responsible for agglutination, neutralizing and cytolytic reactions and is of vital importance in complement activation and agglutination reactions to combat pathogens.
+- It is responsible for agglutination, neutralizing, and cytolytic reactions and is of vital importance in complement activation and agglutination reactions to combat pathogens.

 - IgM is the first immunoglobulin class to be synthesized by the neonate and plays a role in the pathogenesis of some autoimmune diseases.

-- Although IgM antibodies usually have low-affinity binding sites for antigen, they have ten combining sites per molecule which can synergize with each other.
+- Although IgM antibodies usually have low-affinity binding sites for antigen, they have ten combining sites per molecule that can synergize with each other.
 It thus has high avidity for antigens and is very efficient per molecule in dealing with pathogens especially early in the immune response.